saritasa-nest/saritasa-forge-admin/README.md

 ```

 # Multiline Text Field property
 You can mark a property as multiline text field.
-Is allows inpur text in the several text rows.
+It allows input of text in several text rows.
 Disabled by default.

 ## Configuration